flowel1/apache-beam-python/README.md

 Given an input PCollection, returns a PCollection with elements (value, number of elements with value = value in input PCollection) for each distinct element value in the input PCollection.

 ### Pipeline structure
-The file {filename_processed_files}.txt contains the list of all Avro files that have already been processed.
+The file filename_processed_files contains the list of all Avro files that have already been processed.
 It is updated dynamically at every launch.

 **Basic pipeline** (first launch)